XxxHolic: Other

 Two soundtrack albums were released for the franchise.
 The first one is xxxHolic: A Midsummer Night's Dream Original Soundtrack which was released on August 18, 2005 by Pony Canyon.
 It contains over twenty tracks from the series' film.
 The second soundtrack, titled xxxHolic Sound File, was released August 22, 2008 by S.E.N.S.
 PROJECT.
 The CD includes thirty-five soundtracks (including a hidden bonus track), various of them from the PlayStation 2 game as well as from the TV series. xxxHolic also makes a crossover with Tsubasa in the drama CDs series Private High School Holitsuba (「私立堀鐔学園」, Shiritsu Horitsuba Gakuen) which was released in three volumes.

 An all-male stage play of xxxHolic (also known as xxxHOLiC Theater style (演劇調異譚「xxxHOLiC」, Engeki-chō ī Tan Horriku)) began showing on September 17, 2021 in Tokyo.
 The play is directed by Fumiya Matsuzaki, written by Masafumi Hata, planned by Nanase Ohkawa, and produced by Nelke Planning.
 The play stars Motohiro Ota and Shōgo Sakamoto as Yūko Ichihara and Kimihiro Watanuki respectively.

 Reception

 Sales

 The series has sold well in Japan with its thirteenth volume being 43rd in the top 50 manga sold in Japan in 2008.
-In May 2015, Kodansha announced the manga has 13.7 million copies in print.
-The series' debut in North America was also successful with its first volume ranking sixth in Nielsen Bookscan's list of bestselling volumes during its first week.
-Volume 13 also hit No. 6 on the New York Times list of bestselling manga shortly after its launch in April 2009.
+In May 2015, Kodansha announced the manga had 13.7 million copies in print.
+By January 2025, the manga had over 14.5 million copies in circulation.

+The series' debut in North America was also successful with its first volume ranking sixth in Nielsen Bookscan's list of best-selling volumes during its first week.
+Volume 13 also hit No. 6 on the New York Times list of best-selling manga shortly after its launch in April 2009.
 According to the New York Times, xxxHolic was the sixth best-selling manga in the United States in 2009.
 In Mania Entertainment's "Best Manga Awards For 2005", xxxHolic was the winner in the category "Best Mature".